Skip to main content

 • Full-fat dairy and cheese

-Use the Motto “Good Enough Isn’t Good Enough”
+Remember: “Good Enough Isn’t Good Enough”

-If you continue to procrastinate on improving your health, you’ll end up in the back of an ambulance with your company, family, investments, and legacy at risk due to your poor health.
+If you continue to procrastinate on improving your health, you’ll end up in the back of an ambulance with your family, business, investments, and legacy at risk due to your poor health.
 You’ll be forced to bail water out of a sinking ship instead of enjoying a breezy, sunny day on your yacht.

 Know Your Numbers